Moses January Banda Biography: Crimes, TM Heist -Pindula

 [[Category:Wanted Criminals]]

-Moses January Banda alis Farai Mashiri is one of Zimbabwe's most-sought-after fraudster on the Serious Fraud list.
+Moses January Banda alias Farai Mashiri is one of Zimbabwe's most-sought-after fraudster on the Serious Fraud list.

 Crimes